Sole trader vs limited company: Which is the best option for a small business?

 There are now slightly different tax rates for Scottish taxpayers so please check these if they apply to you.

 There are also further personal tax issues to consider, such as child benefit starts to be withdrawn once your income goes over a certain level, and the personal allowance begins to be withdrawn once your income is over the relevant threshold.

 As well as tax, for a sole trader there will be two forms of national insurance to consider, Class 2 and Class 4.

-A limited company, on the other hand, pays corporation tax on profits at a rate set by HMRC (see the 2017/18 tax tables for details).
+A limited company, on the other hand, pays corporation tax on profits at a rate set by HMRC (see HMRC for details).